splunk/observability-workshop/docs/smartagent/prep.md

-# SignalFx Smart Agent - Lab Summary
+# Get Data In - Lab Summary

 * Download the Workshop
 * Start a Multipass[^1] or AWS/EC2 instance